zntheory/itu-bds-sdse/lessons/10-workflows-creating-and-running-a-dagger-pipeline/B-but-first-how-does-this-work.md

 </br>

 We have a couple of things going on here.

-Let's break it down.
+Let's take a look at the code in the `pipeline.go` file.

 </br>
 </br>